 Bison are massive ungulates and often called buffalo in the United States and Canada.
 Wood Buffalo National Park is another place that is common for seeing the wood bison.

-Theodore Roosevelt Trails
+Theodore Roosevelt National Park Trails:

 There are over 200 miles (321 km) of hiking trails spread across the three different Units of the larger park.